roy-ganz/toql_guide/src/4-derive/10-keys.md

 ```

 ## Auto key
-If your primary key is generated in your database you can tell this with the `[#toql(auto_key)]`.
+If your primary key is generated in your database you can tell this with `[#toql(auto_key)]`.

-Inserts will ignore the primary keys and instead load the new key from the database.
+Inserts will then ignore the primary key in the struct and instead load the newly generated key from the database.
 The new key is then stored in the struct field.

-Notice this cannot be used with joined keys.
+Notice this can't be used with joined keys.

 #### Example:
 ```rust